obiba/datashield4j/README.md

 | `v1` |  The original R parser (since ds4j 1.0.0), used until [Opal](https://github.com/obiba/opal) 4.1. |
 | `v2` |  The most recent R parser (since ds4j 2.0.0), more restrictive regarding the R subset syntax (square brackets are not allowed).
 Default R parser since [Opal](https://github.com/obiba/opal) 4.2. |

-The entry point class is the [RScriptGeneratorFactory](https://github.com/obiba/datashield4j/blob/master/ds4j-r/src/main/java/org/obiba/datashield/r/expr/RScriptGeneratorFactory.java) that will validate the submitted R code and will rewrite the function calls according to the DataSHIELD configuration (aggregate and assign function name mapping).

 What is currently NOT included (because it is too data repository specific):

 * R server session management